jlangch/venice/README.md

 Venice requires Java 8 or newer.

 Eager to try Venice in a REPL?
-[Try it on GitPod](https://github.com/jlangch/venice/blob/master/doc/readme/start.md#venice-gitpod-workspace)
+[Test it on GitPod](https://github.com/jlangch/venice/blob/master/doc/readme/start.md#venice-gitpod-workspace)

 ## Cheat Sheet